Marcuuu/test-readme/README.md

 		</div>
 	</div>

-The spinner's color could also be changed to white with the <code>loading-white</code> class.
+The spinner's color could also be changed to white with the `loading-white` class.

 	<div class="card u-flex u-items-center u-justify-center" style="background: linear-gradient(to right, rgb(142, 45, 226), rgb(74, 0, 224));">
 		<div class="animated loading hide-text loading-white">